 Criminal law attorneys with the Law Office of Silverman, Mack & Associates in Gainesville, FL, work hard to ensure that you gain the legal assistance required to deal with a domestic violence case in the State of Florida.
 Contact us to schedule a free initial consultation today.

 How Is Domestic Violence Defined?

-Domestic violence is defined as a series of abusive behavior in any form of relationship.
+Domestic violence is defined as a series of abusive behaviors in any type of relationship.
 In most cases, it involves intimate couples who have an unequal distribution of power.
-One partner may subject the other partner to emotional, physical, sexual, or financial abuse in order to exert control and dominance over him/her.
+One partner may subject the other partner to emotional, physical, sexual, or financial abuse to exert control and dominance over him or her.

 - Forcing alcohol and/or drug usage upon partner

-- Pushing, shoving, hitting, attacking, biting, punching, scratching, etc.
+- Pushing, shoving, hitting, attacking, biting, punching, etc.

-- Physical abuse usually results in bruising, physical pain, and/or medical attention
+- Abuse resulting in bruising, physical pain, or medical attention

 - Forcing a partner to any form of sexual intercourse